SLCC Honors Program

 High-Impact Practices

-Scholar George Kuh has identified 11 High-Impact Practices (HIPs) ranging from community-engaged learning to undergraduate research that evidence indicates are highly beneficial for college students.
-SLCC Honors ensures that students experience 3 of these HIPs during their time here.
+Scholar George Kuh has identified 11 High-Impact Practices (HIPs) ranging from community-based learning to undergraduate research that evidence indicates are highly beneficial for college students.
+SLCC Honors Program ensures that students experience 3 of these HIPs during their time here.

 Enrichment Experiences